Understanding the getScore Function Input

 Output

-Output | Description |
+| Output | Description |

 score |

-This should be a vector of length = rows of space 1, the values should be numeric |
+This should be a vector of length = number of rows in space 1, the values should be numeric |

 scoreName |